Tire Pressure Monitoring System & Wheel Alignment are two basic parts of your vehicle’s regular maintenance. Understand everything about them, here!

 Have you ever seen the TPMS warning light appearing on your dashboard or maybe even blinking?
 You must have, especially, in the colder months, it’s a tire-pressure-monitoring system or TPMS alert.
 This is an important message from your vehicle’s tires that often gets overlooked.
 If you are driving a vehicle built in the year 2008 or after, it should be equipped with TPMS right inside the tire.
 These sensors monitor air pressure and let you know when it falls too low.
-Similarly, you should keep an eye on your vehicle’s proper alignment to ensure your and other safety on the road.
+Similarly, you should keep an eye on your vehicle’s proper alignment to ensure your and others safety on the road.

 What is a Tire Pressure Monitoring System or TPMS?